dm1try/nvim/README.md

 ## Usage

-Currently, each time you somehow update remote plugins you should run `:UpdateElixirPlugins` nvim command(the wrapper for `:UpdateRemotePlugins`).
-See `:h remote-plugins-manifest` for the clarification why the manifest is needed(generally, it saves the neovim startup time if remote plugins are installed).
+Currently, each time you somehow update remote plugins you should run `:UpdateElixirPlugins` nvim command.

+See `:h remote-plugin-manifest` for the clarification why the manifest is needed(generally, it saves the neovim startup time if remote plugins are installed).

 # Plugin Development
 ## Structure